Grafluxe/similar-imgs/README.md

 ## Use Case

-This bookmarklet can come in handy in the following scenarios:
+This bookmarklet can come in handy when in the following scenarios:

 - You see a photo and want to find others like it (other angles, similar stock photos, etc.).
 - You find a photo of a person and would like to find out who they are.